 Keep reading to learn more about Adderall’s interactions.
 For additional information about Adderall, including details about its uses, see this article.

-If you have had an allergic reaction to Adderall or any of its ingredients.
-If you’ve had an allergic reaction to Adderall or any of its ingredients, taking the drug could cause such a reaction.
-You could also have an allergic reaction with Adderall if you’ve had such a reaction to other drugs called amphetamines.
+If you have had an allergic reaction to Adderall or any of its ingredients: If you’ve had an allergic reaction to Adderall or any of its ingredients, taking the drug could cause another such reaction.
+You could also have an allergic reaction to Adderall if you’ve had such a reaction to other drugs called amphetamines.
 (Adderall is a type of amphetamine.)

-If you have recently taken a monoamine oxidase inhibitor drug.
-Monoamine oxidase inhibitors (MAOIs) are an older class of antidepressant drugs.
-Adderall typically should not be taken within 14 days of taking an MAOI drug.
+If you have recently taken a monoamine oxidase inhibitor drug: Monoamine oxidase inhibitors (MAOIs) are an older class of antidepressant drugs.
+Typically, you should not take Adderall within 14 days of taking an MAOI drug.
 Doing so can cause dangerous side effects, including kidney failure, heart attack, and unsafe rises in blood pressure.

 If you’ve taken an MAOI recently, be sure to let your doctor know.
 They may still prescribe Adderall.
 However, they’ll likely have you wait at least 14 days from your last dose of the MAOI before you start Adderall treatment.